CUHK-DBGroup/WSS-WIRS/README.md

 4. Given a range $[l,r]$, perform $t$ weighted samplings from all elements whose keys belong to this range.

 ## About the running environment
-All experiments were conducted on a Linux machine with an Intel Xeon(R) CPU and 256GB of memory, running Ubuntu 18.04.1 LTS.
+All experiments were conducted on a Linux machine with an Intel Xeon(R) CPU and 256GB of memory, running Ubuntu 18.04.1 LTS and the g++ version is 11.1.0.
 We have implemented all methods using the C++17 standard and turned on the O3 optimization flag.
 ## About the datasets
 All the real world datasets used can be downloaded by clicking on the link below and then cleaned in a similar way.
 Datasets:
 [USA Road Networks](http://users.diag.uniroma1.it/challenge9/download.shtml), [Delicious](http://delicious.com/), [Twitter](https://anlab-kaist.github.io/traces/).